 According to Instagram, by 2016 people were missing 70% of the content posted to their feeds (imagine what is the number today).
 It happens because the different feeds compete with each other, the home feed with the stories feed and the stories feed with the explore feed, etc.

 The competition is of course also an opportunity.
-You can gain exposure from the explore page, reels feed, when people tag your account in their posts, from shares to stories etc.
+You can gain exposure from the explore page, and reels feed, when people tag your account in their posts, from shares to stories, etc.

 It’s a bit like a jungle, and you are going to have to find a way to beat the competition against accounts that are much bigger and more popular than yours.